karnagge/codechico/README.md

 It's very similar to Claude Code in terms of capability.
 Here are the key differences:

 - 100% open source
 - Not coupled to any provider.
-Although Anthropic is recommended, OpenCode can be used with OpenAI, Google or even local models.
+Although Anthropic is recommended, CodeChico can be used with OpenAI, Google or even local models.
 As models evolve the gaps between them will close and pricing will drop so being provider-agnostic is important.
 - Out of the box LSP support
 - A focus on TUI.
-OpenCode is built by neovim users and the creators of [terminal.shop](https://terminal.shop); we are going to push the limits of what's possible in the terminal.
+CodeChico is built by neovim users and the creators of [terminal.shop](https://terminal.shop); we are going to push the limits of what's possible in the terminal.
 - A client/server architecture.
-This for example can allow OpenCode to run on your computer, while you can drive it remotely from a mobile app.
+This for example can allow CodeChico to run on your computer, while you can drive it remotely from a mobile app.
 Meaning that the TUI frontend is just one of the possible clients.

 #### What's the other repo?